KCL-BMEIS/OOP/week2B.md

   performance
 - declaring such functions as `inline` can help avoid the overhead of dedicated function calls, and so improve performance
+  - this is only possible if the function *definition* is available, which is why the `inline` mechanism was introduced to allow definitions to be included in header files without causing the *multiple definition* problem
 - For further details, refer to other online sources (e.g.
   [GeeksForGeeks](https://www.geeksforgeeks.org/inline-functions-cpp/))